 Question: “I have been told over and over by well-meaning Christian friends and church leaders that I need to try harder in my marriage, that I need to do more, that my husband’s infidelity is somehow my fault.
 How do you deal with fear of rejection or judgment from the church?
 And aren’t my husband’s choices his own and due to his own sinful nature?”

 (Is it just me or is that the sound of thin ice crackling underneath my feet?)

 But then something happened.
-After ten or so years had gone by, I was so beaten down and tired and despairing and yet, oddly, tougher and more willing to yell for help until I got it.
+Around year fifteen, I was so beaten down and tired and despairing and yet, oddly, tougher and more willing to yell for help until I got it.
 So I asked again, and I got it.
 I was given a list of things to do, but this time was different, because my husband was given a list as well.
-And we were both closely monitored for well over a year.
+And we were both closely monitored for fifteen months.
 It was messy and draining and humbling and I will be forever grateful for the time and effort and prayer my church leadership poured into trying to save our marriage.

 So, if your friends or church leaders pat you on the head, give you a list of things to change about yourself, and send you back into your marriage without holding your husband accountable as well, I’d do three things.
 First, pray with everything you’ve got for real help.
 Second, try to do what they suggest, because we will always, always have room for self-improvement.
 And third, ask again, and again, and again, until you truly feel heard and helped.

 How do I deal with rejection and judgment from my church?

 I heard author Nancy Ortberg say that if something is going on in your church that you don’t agree with, you have three options: